 About

-The New Hampshire-Maine Leadership Education in Neurodevelopmental Disabilities Program (NH-ME LEND) is a collaboration between the Institute on Disability at the University of New Hampshire, the Center for Community Inclusion and Disability Studies at the University of Maine and Dartmouth Health.
 The purpose of NH-ME LEND is to improve the health of children and youth with neurodevelopmental disabilities by preparing leaders to enter the field of maternal and child health.
-Trainees from a wide variety of professional disciplines engage in training related to interdisciplinary, family-centered, culturally competent systems of care for children and youth with developmental disabilities and their families.
-Since 1993, NH-ME LEND has provided graduate level interdisciplinary training in maternal and child health/developmental disabilities for students and professionals at UNH.
+Trainees from a wide variety of professional disciplines engage in training related to interdisciplinary, family-centered, culturally responsive systems of care for children and youth with developmental disabilities and their families.
+Since 1992, NH-ME LEND has provided graduate-level interdisciplinary training in maternal and child health/developmental disabilities for students and professionals at UNH.

-The NH-ME LEND Program provides graduate level interdisciplinary training for students and professionals from diverse disciplines, including:
+The NH-ME LEND Program provides graduate-level interdisciplinary training for students and professionals from diverse disciplines, including:

-• Family Discipline
+• Family Experience

-• Health Management & Policy
+• Health Administration

 • Nutrition